User1818183/JitUnpacker-Framework/README.md

 # JitUnpacker-Framework test
-A jit hook and unpacker framework
+A jit hook and unpacker framework1

 ## Requirements
 - Any .NET Framework (stable in v2.0~3.5 and v4.5+ and I didn't test it in v4.0) NOT SUPPORT .NET 4.8